NOTE FROM AMANDA

 Welcome — I'm so glad you've joined me here!

-The 2014-2015 season is in full swing -- I'm thrilled to have made my Metropolitan Opera debut in Le nozze di Figaro in the fall.
+I'm fresh off a thrilling 2014-2015 season, during which I made my Metropolitan Opera debut in Le nozze di Figaro in the fall.
 If you weren't in the New York area, I hope you were able to see our PBS Great Performances at the Met episode, or were able to join us for the Live in HD broadcast in cinemas all over the world, now also available via Met Opera on Demand!

 This story of survival, perseverance, and love is an amazing and important one to tell, and I feel so lucky to have been a small part of sharing it.
 You can view the trailer below!